dpwright/srs/README.md

 In `srs`, a single item of practice or revision is called an _exercise_.
-These can be anything -- a flashcard-style question-and-answer, or a more interactive form or practice.
+These can be anything -- a flashcard-style question-and-answer, or a more interactive form of practice.
 What a particular exercise entails depends entirely on what it is you want to practice, and for that reason `srs` introduces the concept of _models_.